-IADLE 3.7: FUTA INVENIOUS UNU ASSESSMENT nu Assessment Park/Location Facilities Evaluation Recommendation Billy Sunday Field/Fairgrounds • 26.32 acres.
-Community park located at the • 1 regulation intersection of S-14 and "T" bleachers, bat Avenue, in southwest Nevada.
-A paved re • 1 basketbal 3 tennis contractuetball.
-1 play area playground é 1 play area playground é 1 plodge bui A one-room Rodeo a 26.32 acres.
-1 regulation baseball field with dugouts, bleachers, batting cages, restrooms and a concession stand.
-A paved recreational trail.
-A paved recreational trail.
-1 basketball court.
-3 tennis courts and an attached panel for racquetball.
-1 play area, including one large piece of playground equipment.
-1 playground equipment.
-1 picnic shelter.
-1 lodge building A one-room school house.
-Robo arena and bleachers This large community park is located along Indian Creek, on the west side of the city.
+TABLE 5.9: Park Inventory and Assessment nd Assessment Park/Location Facilities Evaluation Recommendation Billy Sunday Field/Fairgrounds • 26.32 acres.
+Community park located at the • 1 regulation intersection of S-14 and "I" bleachers, bat Avenue, in southwest Nevada. • A paved re • 1 basketbal! • 3 tennis couracquetball. • 1 play area, playground e • 1 playground e • 1 play area, playground e • 1 playground • 26.32 acres. • 1 regulation baseball field with dugouts, bleachers, batting cages, restrooms and a concession stand. • A paved recreational trail. • 1 basketball court. • 3 tennis courts and an attached panel for racquetball. • 1 play area, including one large piece of playground equipment. • 1 picnic shelter. • 1 lodge building. • A one-room school house. • An one-room school house. • An one-room school house. • A one-room school pleachers - Stock buildings and pleachers - Stock buildings and pens - Large shelter - Restrooms • Office This large community park is located along Indian Creek, on the west side of the city.
 It is the home of the Story County Fairgrounds and Billy Sunday Field, the city's regulation baseball diamond.
 The park contains the first leg of the city's hiker/biker trail.
 Billy Sunday Field is the recipient of very heavy usage and needs to be upgraded.
-The tennis courts are also well utilized and need to be resurfaced.
-Because the hiker/biker trail through the park was the first segment to be constructed, continued maintenance is, and will continue Upgrade Billy Sunday Field, including: - construct new bleachers - construct a new restroom/storage facility Resurface the existing tennis courts.
+The hiker/biker trail through the park to be resurfaced.
+Because the hiker/biker trail through the park was the first segment to be constructed, continued maintenance is, and will continue to be, a priority.
+Upgrade Billy Sunday Field, including: - construct new bleachers - construct a new restroom/storage facility Resurface the existing tennis courts.
 Continue routine maintenance of the hiker/biker trail through the park/fairgrounds.
-Gates Hall/Pool Located at the intersection of 15th Street and "H" Avenue in southeast Nevada.
-Large shelter Large shelter Restrooms Office 2.53 acres.
-Gates Hall is a large, central meeting/activity hall with a stage, restrooms, and smaller meeting rooms.
-The South Room contains a senior citizen meeting area with meal tables and a kitchen and the North Room is used for various activities and meetings.
-Gates Hall is programmed for a variety of uses, including senior citizen related activities.
-Determine an appropriate use for the former pool site.
+Gates Hall/Pool Located at the intersection of • 2.53 acres. • Gates Hall is a large, central Gates Hall is programmed for a variety of uses, including senior citizen related Determine an appropriate use for the former pool site.